yimmyj/cse15l-lab-reports/labreport2.md

 - the ```url``` URI, which is set to ```localhost:2023/add-message?s=hello world```;.
 - an array of Strings named ```parameters```, which is initialized as ```["s", "hello world"]```

-The field of class changed by this request is the ```display``` String, which is changed to "hello world".
+The field of the class changed by this request is the ```display``` String, which is changed to "hello world".

 ---
 <img width="489" alt="Screen Shot 2023-01-28 at 8 34 15 PM" src="https://user-images.githubusercontent.com/69327109/215305078-9b7a0fde-3912-407d-b921-7bd04e8b0fff.png">